Routing Back to C [Part 1]: Judgment Is the Last Expensive Thing

 └─────┘

-Mark: start at the roots (globals, the stack, CPU registers), follow every pointer, paint everything you can reach.
+Mark from the roots (globals, stack, registers).
+Paint everything reachable.
 Sweep: anything not painted is garbage.
-Free it.

 after sweep: